Murrisk

 Murrisk lies at the foot of Croagh Patrick and is the starting-point for pilgrims who visit the mountain.
 Every year, on the last Sunday of July, thousands of people converge on the village to make the pilgrimage.
-There is a small interpretative centre in the village, which focuses on Croagh Patrick.
+There is a small interpretive centre in the village, which focuses on Croagh Patrick.

 The name is also used for the entire district south to the fjord of Killary Harbour.
-This barony runs from Westport and also includes Louisburgh and Lecanvey; there is also at least one abandoned village, Uggool, situated above Uggool Beach.
+This barony of the same name runs from Westport and also includes Louisburgh and Lecanvey; there is also at least one abandoned village, Uggool, situated above Uggool Beach.
+The name Murrisk derives from Mag Muirisce, associated with the legendary figure Muirisc.

 Transport

 Road

-Murrisk is located on the R335 regional road.
+Murrisk is on the R335 road.

 Bus Éireann local route 450 Louisburgh-Lecanvey-Murrisk-Westport-Achill provides several journeys in each direction daily.

 Rail

 The nearest train station is Westport railway station approximately 11 km distant.

 Places of interest

 The ruined Murrisk Abbey just to the seaward side of the village was an Augustinian abbey founded in 1457 by the O'Malley family.
 It was suppressed in the Reformation, but survived for some time.

 Murrisk is also the site of the Murrisk Millennium Peace Park, at the base of Croagh Patrick.
-Ireland's National Famine Memorial which abstractly resembles a coffin ship filled with dying people is sited within the park, and was designed by Irish artist John Behan.
+Ireland's National Famine Memorial, which abstractly resembles a coffin ship filled with dying people, is sited within the park and was designed by Irish artist John Behan.
 The monument was unveiled in July 1997 by President Mary Robinson.